 Wearing Compression Stockings After Surgery: Everything You Need to Know

-Doctors often recommend that you restrict your movements after surgery, so the surgical site can heal.
-(Movement, among other things, can increase your chances of disturbing your stitches.)
-Even if it’s for the best, just lying around on the bed or the couch is really bad for your circulation since movement makes your heart pump more and stimulates blood flow by working your muscles.
+Your movement may be limited after surgery, so the surgical site can heal.
+However, just lying around on the bed or the couch is really bad for your circulation since movement makes your heart pump more and stimulates venous blood flow by working your muscles.
 Graduated compression stockings encourage your blood to keep flowing by applying gentle pressure that tapers up your legs.
-This pressure encourages circulation even when you can’t move, making compression stockings a great solution for post-surgery patients on bed rest.
+This pressure encourages venous circulation even when you can’t move, making compression stockings a great solution for post-surgery patients on bed rest.

 2. Reduces Swelling

 Some level of swelling is common and even expected after surgery.
 However, extreme swelling is not, and it can hamper your recovery and even lead to complications.
 Wearing compression stockings after surgery helps reduce swelling because the specially woven fabric does not allow your skin to expand, forcing the fluid to dissipate instead of settling in one place and causing swelling.
 For best results, compression stockings should be donned before you have a chance to swell very much, usually in the early morning right when you wake up.
 However, if your doctor instructs you to wear your compression stockings at any other time (such as during sleep), follow their rules first and foremost.